 Is this course right for me?

-If you enjoy problem solving and are good at Maths as well as taking a logical approach to tasks then this is the right course for you.
-The course will give you a great head start if you want to go on and study it at a higher level.
-Most students study Maths and Physics alongside, our new BTEC courses in either Computing or IT would work well with this course, also other science A Levels.
-There are two exams at the end of the course worth 80% of your total marks.
+Even if you haven't studied Computer Science before, if you enjoy problem solving and are logical and good at Maths then this is the right course for you.
+Studying CS will give you a great head start if you want to go on and study a technology-based subject at a higher level.
+Many of our students study Maths and Physics alongside, our BTEC courses in either Computing or IT also work well with this course, as well as other science A Levels.
 The course has a lot of mathematical content, from the decision-type maths area.
-If you choose not to study Maths A Level it may make understanding some of the theoretical aspects very tough and limit your options for HE.
+If you choose not to study Maths A Level it may make understanding some of the theoretical aspects tough and limit some options for Higher Education.

 A vast array of jobs exists within the field of Computer Science including Analyst, Programmer and Developer roles.
 There are opportunities within many sectors such as telecommunications, aerospace and defence, financial services, healthcare, manufacturing, public and third sectors.
 This course enables progression into higher education in a wide range of degree areas such as computing, engineering and mathematics.
 Equally, the course supports direct entry into the computing industry e.g. apprenticeships in Digital Cyber Security.
 A Degree Apprenticeship in Software Engineering (where you earn a salary and have your university fees paid) is another possible progression route from this course.
 Useful websites to research careers and wider progression options could include The Tech Partnership, Target Careers, BCS The Chartered Institute for IT, All About Careers and The Apprenticeship Guide.